CluelessBiker/project5-red-crayon/README.md

 # The Red Crayon
 The Red Crayon is a news & social media platform for Artists & Art-lovers alike.
-Here, users can find the latest articles relating to the art world, along with up & comming events in their local cities.
+Here, users can find the latest articles relating to the art world, along with up & coming events in their local cities.
 We also invite users to interact with each other by sharing posts that inform others what they are working on, and what inspirational tools they are working with.

 - The repository for the DRF-API associated with this project is available [HERE](https://github.com/CluelessBiker/project5-drf-api).
 The installation, set up, and deployment steps for this section of the project have also been included in the README linked to the DRF-API.